Menu

 What Is Allergen Immunotherapy (AIT)?

-Allergen immunotherapy is the only treatment that addresses the root cause of allergic disease, rather than just managing symptoms.
-By gradually exposing your immune system to increasing doses of the allergen you react to, AIT retrains the immune response, building long-term tolerance that persists even after treatment ends.
+Allergen immunotherapy is a disease-modifying option recognized by WHO and EAACI guidelines.
+By gradually exposing your immune system to increasing doses of the allergen you react to, AIT retrains the immune response toward long-term tolerance; individual outcomes vary.

 SCIT vs. SLIT: Two Delivery Methods